msagca/kuki/README.md

 ### Instructions

-- Clone this repository including its submodules
+- Clone this repository and its submodules

 ```bash
 git clone --recursive https://github.com/msagca/kuki
 ```

+> To update the submodules, run `git submodule update --init --recursive`

+- Change the path to project root

 ```bash
 cd kuki